Washington Nationals owner Ted Lerner dies at 97

 Under the Lerners’ ownership, the Nationals went from one of baseball’s worst teams in their first several seasons in Washington to World Series champions in 2019.
 The Lerners also are credited with revitalizing the city’s Navy Yard area since Nationals Park opened in 2008.

+Lerner was born in 1925, the year after the Washington Senators beat the New York Giants in the World Series.
+That franchise left the city in 1960 to become the Minnesota Twins, and its expansion replacement lasted a decade before moving to Texas as the Rangers.

+Washington did not have a baseball team until MLB assumed control of the Expos and moved them there from Montreal in 2005.
+The group led by the Lerners was chosen as the winning bidder.

-Last year, they began exploring the possibility of selling the team, which is worth $2 billion, according to Forbes, which estimates the family’s net worth is $6.6 billion thanks to the Nationals and Lerner Enterprises, one of the largest property-owning companies in the Washington area.
+Last year, the Lerners began exploring the possibility of selling the team, which is worth $2 billion, according to Forbes, which estimates the family’s net worth is $6.6 billion thanks to the Nationals and Lerner Enterprises, one of the largest property-owning companies in the Washington area.

+MLB Commissioner Rob Manfred in a statement called Lerner “an extraordinary American success story” — a former stadium usher who brought baseball back to prominence in the nation’s capital.

+“I have great appreciation for Ted’s impact on his hometown and the game he loved,” Manfred said.
+“The Nationals have always remained loyal to Ted’s vision of unity, philanthropy and civic pride in Washington.”